void ScreenText( Vector2 pixelPosition, string text, float size, TextFlag flags, Color color, float duration )

 To use the ScreenText method, you need to provide the following parameters:

-• pixelPosition: A Vector2 representing the position on the screen where the text will be drawn.
+• pixelPosition: A Vector2 representing the position on the screen where the text should be drawn.
+The coordinates are in pixels.

 • text: A string containing the text to be displayed.

-• size: A float indicating the size of the text.
+• size: A float specifying the size of the text.

-• flags: A TextFlag enumeration value that specifies text rendering options such as alignment and wrapping.
+• flags: A TextFlag enumeration value that determines the text alignment and other display options.

 • color: A Color object that defines the color of the text.

-• duration: A float specifying how long the text should remain on the screen, in seconds.
+• duration: A float indicating how long the text should remain on the screen, in seconds.

 Example